resheku/my-awesome/README.md

 - [Unleash/unleash](https://github.com/Unleash/unleash) - Unleash is the open source feature toggle service.
 - [Zettlr/Zettlr](https://github.com/Zettlr/Zettlr) - A Markdown Editor for the 21st century.
 - [apache/superset](https://github.com/apache/superset) - Apache Superset is a Data Visualization and Data Exploration Platform
-- [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Low code project to build any custom business software like admin panels, internal tools, and dashboards.
-Use 35+ pre-built UI widgets that connect to any database, GraphQL or REST API.
-Write all logic in Javascript.
+- [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Low code project to build admin panels, internal tools, and dashboards.
+Connect to 15+ database integrations.
 - [burtonator/polar-bookshelf](https://github.com/burtonator/polar-bookshelf) - Polar is a personal knowledge repository for PDF and web content supporting incremental reading and document annotation.
 - [caprover/caprover](https://github.com/caprover/caprover) - Scalable PaaS (automated Docker+nginx) - aka Heroku on Steroids
 - [commandeer/open](https://github.com/commandeer/open) - Commandeer is a tool built by developers for developers that solves three things in the cloud.
 First, we are focused on the deployment of your IAC.
 Secondly, we enable you to 'Test your Plumbing'.
 Lastly, Commandeer provides you the ability to easily view your data.